antoniosignore/client_credentials/README.md

     curl -X POST -H "Content-Type: application/json" -H "Accept: application/json" http://localhost:8080/test/proxy --data '{"value":1}'

-The code in the rest servlet associated to the mapping "/proxy" execute:
+The code in the rest servlet associated to the mapping "/proxy" executes:

-    a. machine to machine http://localhost:8080/test/oauth/token to retrive an Oauth2.0 token
+    a. a machine to machine rest call http://localhost:8080/test/oauth/token to retrive an Oauth2.0 token
     b.
 Using the token in an Authorization: Bearer <token>, access the /proxy endpoing passing the ValueDTO
     3. The /risk engine computes the statistic (very simple in this example (i+1)) and return back to the client Rest caller

 ### unit test code coverage

     ProxyRestController	100% (1/1)	100% (1/1)	85% (6/7)
     RiskRestController	100% (1/1)	100% (1/1)	85% (6/7)

 # CURL test